Woking Borough Council

-Source: Code for Sustainable Homes Technical Guide (Nov 2010)
+Source: Code for Sustainable Homes Technical Guide Code Addendum (2014)

 Further guidance on meeting the Code for Sustainable Homes standards is provided in the Climate Change Supplementary Planning Document, adopted in December 2013.
 It is available to download here.

-Further information on the Code for Sustainable Homes is avaible on the Council website and detailed information on the Code including the Code for Sustainable Homes: Technical Guide -Nov 2010 is available on the CLG website.
+Further information on the Code for Sustainable Homes is avaible on the Council website and detailed information on the Code including the Code for Sustainable Homes: Technical Guide -Nov 2010, and Code Addendum (2014) is available on the CLG website.
 The site includes links to the Water Efficiency Calculator which is used as the assessment of indoor water use for New Dwellings and a Water Calculator tool which is available to download free.

 Please note the glossary of the National Planning Policy Framework (NPPF) specifically excludes private residential gardens from the definition of previously developed land.

 New residential development on greenfield sites will be required to meet the full requirements of Code for Sustainable Homes level 5.

 The Council will consider a case based on evidence of viability if an applicant can demonstrate that the requirement for code level 5 cannot be met.
 This will be considered on a case by case basis.

 It is expected that all relevant applications will have to provide the necessary information to demonstrate that this requirement can be met, by way of a 'pre-assessment report'.